fbraza/scala-dfs-lib/README.md

 ## Usage

-Right now and because work is in progress DFS-Lib do not aim to be a complete replacement for the `org.apache.hadoop.fs`.
+Right now and because work is in progress DFS-Lib does not aim to be a complete replacement for the `org.apache.hadoop.fs`.
 That being said, DFS-Lib should provide all necessary functions to perform basic and advanced file operations.

 ### touch